w3f/polkadot-wiki/docs/maintain/maintain-networks.md

 ## Substrate Networks

-To connect to a Substrate public network, follow the [instructions][substrate install] for installing the Substrate executable first.
+To connect to a Substrate public network, follow the [instructions](https://docs.substrate.io/v3/getting-started/overview/) for installing the Substrate executable first.

 ### Flaming Fir